 Basile Roze studies Journalism and International Affairs at Sciences Po Paris.
 After completing a dual degree in social sciences and literature at Sciences Po and La Sorbonne Paris IV, he studied Arabic and Middle Eastern affairs at the University of Cambridge.
 Basile currently presides over the Sciences Po Monde Arabe (Sciences Po Arab World) association.
 Click here for articles by the author.

-David Apelbaum, French, graduated from Sciences Po Law School in 2010 and from Paris-II University Law School in 2011.
-He is currently a trainee lawyer at the Paris School of the Bar and will take his lawyer’s pledge in 2012.
-He is specialized in criminal defense.
+David Apelbaum graduated from Sciences Po Law School in 2010 and from Paris-II University Law School in 2011.
+David is an attorney specialized in criminal defense.
 A founder of the Sciences Po Monde Arabe association (Sciences Po Arab World) in 2006, David was the former president of the association from 2009 to 2011.
 His main areas of interest are the following: the social and workers’ movements in the Arab world; the politics of Maghreb; the Israeli-Palestinian conflict; and Western perceptions of the Arab world.
 Click here for articles by the author.

-Aïcha Gaaya, Tunisian, is a second-year student at Sciences Po Paris specialized in the Middle East and the broader Arab world.
+Aïcha Gaaya is a student at Sciences Po Paris specialized in the Middle East and the broader Arab world.
 She is a founding member of “Al-Iltizam Assiyassi” (The Political Commitment) association.
 Click here for articles by the author; follow @aichagaaya on twitter.